slimgroup/Software.siahkoohi2019SEGdlbTorch/README.md

 ## Prerequisites

-This code has been tested using Deep Learning AMI (Amazon Linux) Version 24.2 (predefined `tensorflow_p36` conda environment) on Amazon Web Services (AWS).
-We used `g3s.xlarge` instance.
+This code has been tested using Deep Learning AMI (Amazon Linux) Version 24.2 on Amazon Web Services (AWS).
+We performed the test on `g3s.xlarge` and `g4dn.xlarge` instances.
 Follow the steps below to install the necessary libraries:

 ```bash
 cd $HOME